Las Vegas, Nevada

-Dr. Kossick continues to provide anesthesia care to a diverse surgical population at several medical centers.
+Dr. Kossick continues to provide anesthesia care to a diverse surgical population at several medical centers across the country.

 We are offering other seminars/workshops either during or after EKG.
 If you have colleagues that wish to come with you, but do not need to take EKG, if you desire to obtain additional credits while at the location, or you want more specific location/hotel information you can view the full schedule of meetings here.